larcenous-lobotomy/truck-routing-simulator/README.md

 # Instructions
 Enter `javac *.java` after opening the command prompt inside the directory containing the code.
 Then, merely run the executable.

+# Input
+The file `lab6In.txt` is an example fo the input format at the command prompt.

+The first line contains two integers, specifying the animate and display timesteps respectively.
+The next series of inputs are to initialise hubs, highways and trucks.
+For each of these types, the input specs are preceded by the number of such objects.
+The order of inputs followed is hubs > highways > trucks.

+Each argument line for hubs contains the space-separated values: x-coordinate, y-coordinate and capacity

+Each argument line for highways contains the space-separated values: hub-1 index, hub-2 index, capacity and speed limit

+Each argument line for trucks contains the space-separated values: src-x-coordinate, src-y-coordinate, dest-x-coordinate, dest-y-coordinate and start time

+The first line

 # Requirements
 The program runs correctly with the OpenJDK version 8 JRE.